 4. How to Iron Freezer Paper To Fabric Before Cutting

-After you’ve printed or traced your pattern onto freezer paper, cut the pieces of the pattern out using paper scissors.
+After you’ve printed or traced your pattern onto freezer paper, cut the pattern pieces out using paper scissors.
 (Don’t use your sewing scissors!)

 To adhere the freezer paper to your fabric, set your iron to the highest setting your fabric will tolerate, shut off the steam, and place the iron over the freezer paper.
 Press for up to 15 seconds.
 (I always press instead of iron.
 If you move the iron around while trying to adhere freezer paper, small pieces may move around instead of sticking!)